 Surrounded by the sparkling Caribbean, Utila is the smallest and cheapest of Honduras’ idyllic Bay Islands.
 Home to a host of budget accommodation options, it has earned itself a reputation as a tropical backpacker’s paradise.
-There are plenty of dive shops to choose from, with the cost of a PADI Open Water dive course averaging around USD $300.
-Although course prices are pretty consistent, some dive centres offer package deals on diving and accommodation.
+There are plenty of dive shops to choose from, with the cost of a PADI Open Water dive course averaging around USD $280.
+Although course prices are pretty consistent, some dive centres offer better package deals on diving and accommodation.

 Utila is an especially good choice if you’re planning on progressing through the PADI education system.
 It is one of the cheapest places on the planet to qualify as a professional divemaster or instructor.
 Best of all, the dive sites here are world-class.
 Healthy reefs support a wealth of marine life, ranging from manta rays and turtles to whale sharks in season.
 Expect sea mounts, reef walls and wrecks, all washed by perennially warm, clear waters.

 Sharm El-Sheikh, Egypt

 Egypt’s Red Sea has long been one of the world’s most iconic dive destinations.
-It is also surprisingly affordable, with PADI Open Water courses in Sharm El-Sheikh averaging around USD 350.
-In recent years, tourism in Egypt has suffered as a result of an increased terrorism threat in the country.
+It is also surprisingly affordable, with PADI Open Water courses in Sharm El-Sheikh averaging around USD $360.
+In recent years, tourism in Egypt has suffered due to safety concerns raised by political instability and increased terrorist activity.
 However, resort towns like Sharm El-Sheikh are still considered safe, and the reduced number of visitors means uncrowded dive sites and rock-bottom prices.